GSA/digitalgov.gov/content/posts/2015/05/2015-05-29-getting-to-know-your-users-tips-and-tricks-from-veterans-affairs.md

 slug: getting-to-know-your-users-tips-and-tricks-from-veterans-affairs
 date: 2015-05-29 10:00:22 -0400
 title: 'Getting to Know Your Users: Tips and Tricks from Veterans Affairs'
-summary: 'Design research isn&rsquo;t rocket science.
+summary: 'Design research isn’t rocket science.
 But for many of us in the federal government, it can seem daunting and unfamiliar.
-We&rsquo;re here to to help demystify the process of design research for those of you ready to wade into the waters.
-We&rsquo;ve both done our fair share of design researching at the Department of Veterans'
+We’re here to to help demystify the process of design research for those of you ready to wade into the waters.
+We’ve both done our fair share of design researching at the Department of Veterans'
 authors:
   - sarah-brooks
   - mollie-ruskin